Monitoring energy bills

 Heating your home and hot water accounts for around 60% of your yearly energy bills.
 Having an efficient heating system can make a big difference.

-- if you have an oil or gas boiler over 12 years old, replacing it with a new A-rated condensing boiler could save you up to £585 per year
+- if you have an oil or gas boiler over 12 years old, replace it with a new A-rated condensing boiler

 - if you have electric heating over 10 years old replacing it with a more modern unit might save you money

-- putting an insulation jacket on your hot water tank could save you up to £255 per year
+- putting an insulation jacket on your hot water tank could save you money on your energy bills

 Insulating hot water pipes, tanks and hot water cylinder can be one of the most cost effective ways to reduce your fuel bill.